taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 7. Run `Slim7x-dolby-install.sh`
 8. Switch to Dolby Atmos - Music (Balanced) as the Output Device in Sound Settings

+# FAQ
+1. Why not use EasyEffects?
+As far as I know EasyEffects can't upmix sound to 4 speakers
+2. Is this as good as Asahi Audio for Macbooks?
+Hopefully.
+I use the same pipewire filter chain they do.

 # Sources I used
 `Windows/Windows/System32/DriverStore/FileRepository/dax3_ext_qc.inf_arm64_16835e993a9f5725/AUCD_DEV_0C29_SUBSYS_IDEA4002_ADCM_SUBSYS_IDEA4002.xml` (Dolby settings)